Changes coming 1 July 2025

 Signage and responsible promotion

-Your premises needs to be fitted with appropriate signage.
-You can print and display the following signs:
+Your premises must be fitted with appropriate signage.
+You can print and display the signs:

 Amend a liquor licence